Hazelnut: Production

-In 2020, world production of hazelnuts (in shells) was 1.1 million tonnes.
-The hazelnut production in Turkey accounts for 62% of the world total, followed by Italy, the United States, Azerbaijan, Chile, and Georgia.
+In 2023, world production of hazelnuts (in shells) was 1.13 million tonnes led by Turkey with 58% of the total, and Italy and the United States as other major producers (table).

-In 2020, the United States hazelnut crop was valued at $132 million, purchased mainly by the snack food industry.
-Almost all hazelnut in the United States is grown in the state of Oregon.
+Production in the United States is centered almost entirely within the Willamette Valley of Oregon.

-Ferrero SpA, the maker of Nutella and Ferrero Rocher, uses 25% of the global supply of hazelnuts.
-This commercial product, Nutella, came under pressure after a 2019 BBC investigation found that migrant child labor is used on many hazelnut orchards in Turkey.

-Uses
+Food

-Hazelnuts are used in confections to make pralines, chocolate truffles, and hazelnut paste products.
-The (solid) combination of ground hazelnuts with chocolate is called gianduja.
+Hazelnuts are used in confections to make pralines, chocolate truffles, and hazelnut paste products including nougat.
+The combination of ground hazelnuts with chocolate developed around Turin, Italy, is called gianduja; with finer pulverization of the hazelnuts, this subsequently developed into gianduiotto and Nutella.
 In Austria, hazelnut paste is an ingredient for making tortes, such as Viennese hazelnut torte.
 In Kyiv cake, hazelnut flour is used to flavor its meringue body, and crushed hazelnuts are sprinkled over its sides.
 Dacquoise, a French dessert cake, often contains a layer of hazelnut meringue.
 Hazelnuts are used in Turkish cuisine and Georgian cuisine; the snack churchkhela and sauce satsivi are used, often with walnuts.
 Hazelnuts are also a common constituent of muesli.
 The nuts may be eaten fresh or dried, having different flavors.

 Nutrition

 Raw hazelnuts are 5% water, 61% fat, 17% carbohydrates, and 15% protein (table).

 In a 100 g reference amount, raw hazelnuts supply 628 kcal of food energy and are a rich source (20% or more of the Daily Value, DV) of numerous essential nutrients (see table).

 Hazelnuts contain particularly high amounts of protein, dietary fiber, vitamin E, iron, thiamin, phosphorus, manganese, and magnesium, all exceeding 30% DV (table).
 Several B vitamins have appreciable content.
-In lesser but still significant amounts (moderate content, 10-19% DV) are vitamin K, calcium, zinc, and potassium (table).
+In lesser but still significant amounts (moderate content, 10–19% DV) are vitamin K, calcium, zinc, and potassium (table).

 Hazelnuts are a rich source of dietary fat, accounting for 93% DV in a 100-gram amount.
 The fat components are monounsaturated fat as oleic acid (75% of total), polyunsaturated fat mainly as linoleic acid (13% of total), and saturated fat, mainly as palmitic acid and stearic acid (together, 7% of total).

+In culture

+The hazelnut is used as a literary device by Julian of Norwich (c.
+1343 – after 1416) within her mystical Christian treatise Revelations of Divine Love.
+The hazelnut shell is imagined as a chariot for the fairy Queen Mab within English playwright and poet William Shakespeare's play Romeo and Juliet.
+The hazel fruit is also used as a metaphorical device in the poem To Autumn by the English Romantic poet John Keats.